Rupam Islam

-Rupam Islam (born 25 January 1974) is an Indian singer-songwriter, music composer and writer.
+Rupam Islam (Note: /bn/.) (/bn/; born 25 January 1974) is an Indian singer-songwriter, music composer and writer.
 He is the lead vocalist of the Bengali rock band Fossils.
 Outside of his rock music work, Islam also contributes to several Bengali film productions as a playback singer.

 In 2010, he won the National Film Award for Best Male Playback Singer for his performance in the Bengali film, Mahanagar@Kolkata.
 He is also a member of the Bangla Sangeet Akademi, an institution under the Government of West Bengal.

 Early life

 Rupam Islam was born into a musical family in Kolkata.
 His parents, Nurul and Chandita, were both musicians.
 He began performing music in his youth, appearing on All India Radio and Doordarshan programs by age nine.

 He completed a bachelor's degree in education and taught English at Taki House in Rajabazar, Kolkata, for several years before focusing on music.

 Musical career

 Rupam Islam started his professional career in the late 1990s with the Bengali rock band Fossils.
 Islam has released several albums and worked as a playback singer and solo artist, receiving awards for his work in Bengali films.

 In 2010, Islam won the National Film Award for Best Male Playback Singer for his performance in Mahanagar@Kolkata.
 He has also composed jingles for commercials and Television shows.